Sport in the heat

 Reduce intensity

-If your sporty child is particularly ambitious: Slow down the zeal a little on hot days.
-The pace and intensity should be subdued now.
+If your sporty child is particularly ambitious: slow down their enthusiasm on hot days.
+The pace and intensity should now be reduced.

 -

-If possible, do not stay in the blazing sun, but seek shade whenever possible.
+If possible, stay out of the blazing sun and seek shade whenever possible

 -